Pitt County school board continues mask requirement despite protest

-Masks will continue to be required for students and staff in Pitt County Schools, the Board of Education decided in a split vote this week.
+Masks will continue to be required for students and staff in Pitt County Schools, the Board of Education has decided in a split vote.

 “Don’t muzzle my kids.
 They’re not your dogs,” said Chris Tomlin of Farmville, who told the board he took his daughter out of H.B.
 Sugg Elementary School due to the mask requirement.